 This delicious and fresh Shaved Carrot Salad is crunchy and sweet with it’s citrus orange dressing, making it a great fun salad option to help mix things up in the world of vegetable salads.

 This post may contain affiliate links.
 If you make a purchase after clicking a link, I may earn a small commission AT NO COST TO YOU.
 As an Amazon Affiliate, I earn from qualifying purchases.

 What’s to love about this carrot salad recipe

-This salad uses shaved carrots that are much easier to prepare for your salad than julienned carrots, helping to save time and let you get more carrots into your salad without the hassle.
+This salad uses shaved carrots that are much easier to prepare for your salad than julienned carrots, helping to save time and letting you get more carrots into your salad without the hassle.
 The other vegetables and mint in the salad help to balance out the flavor and take the refreshing coolness of this salad up a notch.